How can I use a product with a License Server license when offline?¶

 What are the License Server minimum requirements?¶

-License Server requires Java 1.6 or newer to operate.
-However, Java 6 and Java 7 have reached their end of life and no longer receive regular security updates.
-This can open the License Server to certain security risks.
+License Server requires Java 1.6 to operate.
+Wherever possible, we recommend to run License Server using Java 8 or newer.
+Please note that Java 6 and Java 7 have reached their end of life and no longer receive regular security updates.
+Using these versions can open the License Server to certain security risks.
 The future releases of the ZeroTurnaround License Server might require Java 8 as the minimum Java version.
-Wherever possible, we recommended to run License Server using Java 8 already.

 License Server has been built to run on any modern server hardware.
 Other minimum requirements include: